BxCppDev/BxInstallers/BxClhepInstaller/README.rst

    .. code:: bash

-      $ sudo ./clhep_installer \
+      $ sudo ./clhep_installer --system-install --package-version 2.1.4.2
-	  --system-install \
    ..

 2. Use the setup script:

    The ``clhep.sh`` setup script is stored in the ``/etc/usr/bin`` directory.

-   To activate Geant4 from a Bash shell, do:
+   To activate CLHEP from a Bash shell, do:

    .. code:: bash

-      $ source $(geant4-config --prefix)/../bin/clhep.bash
+      $ source $(clhep-config --prefix)/../bin/clhep.bash
    ..

 Build and make a binary package
 ===============================